MicrosoftDocs/quantum-docs/articles/hybrid-computing-concepts.md

 # Hybrid quantum computing concepts

 All quantum computing is hybrid in some sense.
-The earliest quantum systems used classical processes to send instructions to the quantum computer, and receive and process the resulting data. *Hybrid quantum computing* is the tight and symbiotic integration between classical and quantum processors, such that they share computations and results back and forth in real time during the run of a program.
+The earliest quantum systems used classical processes to send instructions to the quantum computer, and receive and process the resulting data.
+The most advanced hybrid architectures bring a tighter and richer integration between classical and quantum computation, speeding up the execution time and opening the door to new generation of algorithms.
 For example, classical computing is often faster and more efficient than quantum computing for certain tasks, such as data processing and analysis.
 However, quantum computing performs better for certain types of optimization and simulation problems.

-This article describes four techniques that are necessary for hybrid quantum computing:

-- Mid-circuit measurement
-- Qubit reuse
-- Error mitigation
-- Quantum error correction
+## Classical and quantum registers

+In quantum computing, even though the classical and quantum processors are tightly integrated, they are still separate physical entities, and hybrid quantum computing programs can take advantage of each of their capabilities.

+A classical register uses the familiar silicon chip-based architecture and is best suited for operations such as sending instructions to the quantum processor, capturing measurement results, and using those results to determine the next set of instructions.

+A quantum register is a system comprised of multiple [qubits](xref:microsoft.quantum.glossary-qdk#qubit).
+Quantum computers excel at performing complex calculations by manipulating their qubits within a quantum register.

 ## Mid-circuit measurement